kgwhitaker/prusa-rpi0-cam/README.md

 #### `prusa-cam` Logs

-- Standard Out and Standard Error are put into /var/log/prusa-cam.log
+- Standard Out and Standard Error are put into the sytemd journal.
-- you can tail that log to see what is happening
-    - `tail -f /var/log/prusa-cam.log`

-#### Setup Log Rotate

-This sets up Log Rotate so that it will keep the prusa-cam.log file less than 1M

-- Copy `prusa-cam.logrotate` to `/etc/logrotate.d` renaming the file to `prusa-cam`
-    - `sudo cp prusa-cam.logrotate /etc/logrotate.d/prusa-cam`
-- Do a dry run of the configuration to verify
-    - `sudo logrotate -d /etc/logrotate.conf`
-- Do a manual log rotation
-    - `sudo logrotate -f /etc/logrotate.conf`
+- You can view the logs by issuing the command `journalctl -u prusa-cam.service`
+- You can tail (follow) the log output by issuing the command `journalctl -f -u prusa-cam.service`.